Last Updated on October 13, 2021 by Boniface Muriuki

 Have you ever tried melting chocolate over high heat?
 Well, this will almost always end up in disappointment.
 Your chocolate is likely to become a lump!

 If you’ve found yourself in such a situation, then you should consider investing in a double boiler.
-This appliance allows you to slowly and evenly heat foodstuff that requires gentle & slow cooking.
+This appliance (also known as Bain-Marie) allows you to slowly and evenly heat foodstuff that requires gentle & slow cooking.

 This article offers a comprehensive guide on how to use a double boiler.
 Read on to get handy tips.